rajabhupati/hotel_booking_app/README.md

 This command will create a Docker image named hotelbooking based on the Dockerfile.

-3. Run the Docker Container
+3. Run the Docker Container using the following command docker run -p 5001:5000 hotelbooking
 To run the Flask application in a Docker container:

 This will start the Flask app inside the container and expose it on port 5000.